zognin/tp/docs/UserGuide.md

 * `INDEX` allows you to choose which order to add ingredients to by specifying its position in the currently displayed order list.

-* An ingredient already exists in an order if it has the same `NAME` and `UNIT` as an existing ingredient in the order's ingredient list.
+* An ingredient already exists in an order if it has the same `NAME` and `UNIT` as an existing ingredient in the order's ingredient sub-list.

 * Ingredients that already exist in the order cannot be added again.
 Instead, perform delete order ingredient command before performing this command again.